varughese/space-invaders-asm/readme.txt

 1 in `CHANCES_POWERUP_SHOWS` chance that a powerup shows.
 The powerup pops up on the side opposite of the player.

+To test them out, you can go to `powerups.asm` file, and change the `CHANCES_POWERUP_SHOWS` variable to 1.
+This will make a powerup show every second.
+In the same file, in the `add_powerup` function, you can force a powerup to always show by setting `a0` to the powerup you want.

 Here is a list of the powerups, and a description.

+- 1. More Ammo
+-- Yellow
+-- 30 More bullets

-- Extra Life
+- 2. Extra Life
 -- Red
 -- Adds a life

-- More Ammo
--- Yellow
--- 30 More bullets
-- Temp Invincible
+- 3. Temp Invincible
--- Purple
+-- Purple/Green
 -- You become invincible, for twice as long as you would if you lost a life

-- Freeze Ships
+- 4. Freeze Ships
 -- Blue
--- The ships freeze and do not shoot
+-- The ships freeze and do not move